mixpanel/docs/pages/docs/orgs-and-projects/project-migration.md

 If you choose to export a subset of events to bring over to your new project, you can leverage the `event` or `where` parameters to query for the specific event data you’re looking to migrate.

 ## Step 4: Transform Data
 Upload the exported event data to your storage object, the process here may vary depending on the data warehouse you use.
-Our [warehouse connector](https://docs.mixpanel.com/docs/tracking-methods/data-warehouse) supports integrations with BigQuery, Snowflake, Databricks, and Redshift.
+Our [warehouse connector](/docs/tracking-methods/data-warehouse) supports integrations with BigQuery, Snowflake, Databricks, and Redshift.

 Checklist before running transformations:

-- [ ]  Compare the timezones from your existing projects to the new project to determine any **timezone offsets** that are necessary
+- [ ]  Compare the timezones from your existing projects to the new project to determine any [**timezone offsets**](/docs/orgs-and-projects/managing-projects#manage-timezones-for-projects) that are necessary
-- [ ]  Understand if any transformations are required to uniquely **identify** your users
+- [ ]  Understand if any transformations are required to uniquely [**identify**](/docs/tracking-methods/id-management) your users
 - [ ]  Determine a To/From **Date**

 Optionally:

-- [ ]  Add a [group identifier](https://docs.mixpanel.com/docs/data-structure/advanced/group-analytics#group-by-a-custom-identifier) if you’re looking to backfill analysis on a group analytics key.
+- [ ]  Add a [group identifier](/docs/data-structure/group-analytics#group-by-a-custom-identifier) if you’re looking to backfill analysis on a group analytics key.
-- [ ]  Add a super property to utilize [data views](https://docs.mixpanel.com/docs/data-governance/data-views-and-classification) to leverage access to a subset of data for a group of users within a single Mixpanel project.
+- [ ]  Add a super property to utilize [data views](/docs/data-governance/data-views-and-classification) to leverage access to a subset of data for a group of users within a single Mixpanel project.

+Begin here and add in transformations and filters to support the table or view that will be leveraged to pull in data from your data warehouse.

 ```sql
 CREATE VIEW `project.dataset.view` AS